 4. Pants with a higher rise

 No, we don’t want mum jeans, but jeans that are cut too low just give us muffin tops and are uncomfortable!
+Plus, high rise pants can make your legs look longer.

-Check out the best pants to hide your tummy.
+Read our article on the best pants to hide your tummy.

 5. Button down shirts that fit our increasing bust line